Proteomics: Human plasma proteome

 Characterizing the human plasma proteome has become a major goal in the proteomics arena, but it is also the most challenging proteomes of all human tissues.
 It contains immunoglobulin, cytokines, protein hormones, and secreted proteins indicative of infection on top of resident, hemostatic proteins.
 It also contains tissue leakage proteins due to the blood circulation through different tissues in the body.
 The blood thus contains information on the physiological state of all tissues and, combined with its accessibility, makes the blood proteome invaluable for medical purposes.
 It is thought that characterizing the proteome of blood plasma is a daunting challenge.

 The depth of the plasma proteome encompasses a dynamic range of more than 1010 between the highest abundant protein (albumin) and the lowest (some cytokines) and is thought to be one of the main challenges for proteomics.
 Temporal and spatial dynamics further complicate the study of human plasma proteome.
 The turnover of some proteins is quite faster than others and the protein content of an artery may substantially vary from that of a vein.
 All these differences make even the simplest proteomic task of cataloging the proteome seem out of reach.
 To tackle this problem, priorities need to be established.
 Capturing the most meaningful subset of proteins among the entire proteome to generate a diagnostic tool is one such priority.
 Secondly, since cancer is associated with enhanced glycosylation of proteins, methods that focus on this part of proteins will also be useful.
 Again: multiparameter analysis best reveals a pathological state.
 As these technologies improve, the disease profiles should be continually related to respective gene expression changes.
 Due to the above-mentioned problems plasma proteomics remained challenging.
 However, technological advancements and continuous developments seem to result in a revival of plasma proteomics as it was shown recently by a technology called plasma proteome profiling.
 Due to such technologies researchers were able to investigate inflammation processes in mice, the heritability of plasma proteomes as well as to show the effect of such a common life style change like weight loss on the plasma proteome.

 Journals

 Numerous journals are dedicated to the field of proteomics and related areas.
 Note that journals dealing with proteins are usually more focused on structure and function while proteomics journals are more focused on the large-scale analysis of whole proteomes or at least large sets of proteins.
-Some of the more important ones are listed below (with their publishers).
+Some relevant proteomics journals are listed below (with their publishers).